akshayhari/Pathfinding_A-star/README.md

 Note:
 - Requires PyGame module.
 - Paths can be straight line as well as diagonal.
+- Contains global variables which, I understand, are very bad and nasty. :/
 - This program is not written with coding standards.
-Only meant for beginner to intermediate level users.
-- Contains Global Variables which, I understand, are very bad :/ Go for OOP whenever possible
+Beginner level.
 - Might have some bugs.
 Haven't done any QA.
 Let me know if you find any.

 Inspired from A* Implementation by [jmarron7](https://github.com/jmarron7/a-star-pathfinding-visualizer)